sentoz/loggie-docs-en/docs/user-guide/use-in-kubernetes/general-usage.md

 For most businesses, stateless deployment is used, and the same Pv needs to be mounted.
 For some stateful services such as middleware, statefulset is generally used, and each Pod uses an independent Pv.

-- Advantages: Storage logs are not easy to lose;
+- Advantages: Logs in storage are not easy to lose;
-- Disadvantages: There is a certain complexity of use and operation and maintenance; there is an isolation problem when multiple Pods share the same Pv; many log agents are not mature enough to collect log files on cloud disks, and there may be some hidden dangers;
+- Disadvantages: There is a certain complexity of use and operation and maintenance; there are problems about isolation when multiple Pods share the same Pv; many log agents are not mature enough to collect log files on cloud disks, and there may be some hidden dangers;

 Although the corresponding log files mounted by Pv can also be found on Node, the path on Node will be different depending on the underlying implementation of Pv.